jana388/Player-movement/README.md

 This code is written in C# and it is suitable for both 2D and 3D game

 ## Prerequisites
-Although this tutorial is beginner friendly, there are some prerequisites to complete this without getting confused mid way through
+Although this tutorial is beginner friendly, there are some prerequisites to complete this without getting confused mid way through.
 Firstly, you have to have these programmes installed and ready to use:
 - Unity
 - Microsoft Visual Studio 2022